yehenidodanwela/python-gif-generator/README.md

 - Convert multiple images into a single animated GIF
 - Customizable frame duration and loop settings
 - Supports JPG, PNG, and other image formats
-- Easy-to-use and beginner-friendly
+- Easy to use and beginner friendly

-Make sure all images are the same size (width and height)
+Make sure all images are the same size. (width and height)